solufast-cvprojects/multigriddet/README.md

 Pre-trained weights (trained 5 years ago, results match paper performance) will be available soon.
 The weights file is ~180 MB and we are evaluating the best hosting solution for distribution.

-**Note**: The original training used SIGtor (offline copy-paste augmentation tool) which will also be released publicly in the near future.
-See [ROADMAP.md](ROADMAP.md) for details.
+**Note**: The original training used [SIGtor](https://github.com/solomontesema/SIGtor) (offline copy-paste augmentation tool) for generating synthetic training data.
+SIGtor is now publicly available and can be used to augment datasets for MultiGridDet training.

+### Data Augmentation with SIGtor

+For offline copy-paste augmentation, use [SIGtor](https://github.com/solomontesema/SIGtor) to generate synthetic training datasets.
+SIGtor was used during the original MultiGridDet training and supports YOLO, COCO, and Pascal VOC formats.

 ### Quick Test